Voyent/voyent.notify.js/README.md

 <a name="getOldestNotification"></a>
 ##### getOldestNotification()
-Returns the oldest notification that is currently in the queue or null if the queue is empty.
+Returns the oldest notification by date that is currently in the queue or null if the queue is empty.
 **Returns:** Object - The notification.

 **Example**